huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 }
 ```

 Then we can get a list of string from list of numbers by simply using a function that can goes from a number to a string.
-As you might noticed, this is exactly the rationale of the `Array.prototype.map`.
+As you may notice, this is exactly the rationale of the `Array.prototype.map`.
 And of course we can make our `fmap` more generic, I will leave that as an exercise to the readers so that we can move on.

 Another interesting functor that I want to mention in here is the `hom functor`.
 Let's fix one object A in a category ***C***, and pick another object X in ***C***, then the morphisms between A and X can form a set `Hom(A, X)`.
 So if we vary X while keeping A fixed, we can get many sets, which means that we get a mapping between our category ***C*** and ***Set***.
 The functor which we just described can be written as: `Hom(A, _)`, with the dash serving as the placeholder for the argument.